Alveo/transcriber-segmentor/README.md

 2. Install Flask dependencies
   - pip install -r requirements.txt

-3. Set up database fixtures
-  - python manage.py gendb sample

-4. Run the Flask application
+3. Run the Flask application
-  - python manage.py runserver
+  - python run.py

 # Important
 Use of the Alveo service requires an API key to be configured.
 From PyAlveo documents: